kieran-woodrow/RaceCondition/README.md

 ## 🎮 Usage

-Can be run in vs code or terminal.
+Can be run in xcode

 ---